Libertyville station

 Libertyville is one of two commuter railroad stations on Metra's Milwaukee District North Line in Libertyville, Illinois.
 The station is officially located on 200 West Lake Street near Milwaukee Avenue (IL 21), is 35.5 mi away from Chicago Union Station, the southern terminus of the line, and serves commuters between Union Station and Fox Lake, Illinois.
-In Metra's zone-based fare system, Libertyville is in zone H. As of 2018, Libertyville is the 65th busiest of Metra's 236 non-downtown stations, with an average of 801 weekday boardings.
+In Metra's zone-based fare system, Libertyville is in zone 4.
+As of 2018, Libertyville is the 65th busiest of Metra's 236 non-downtown stations, with an average of 801 weekday boardings.

-As of December 12, 2022, Libertyville is served by 36 trains (16 inbound, 20 outbound) on weekdays, by 18 trains (nine in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of February 15, 2024, Libertyville is served by 37 trains (17 inbound, 20 outbound) on weekdays, by 18 trains (nine in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 Parking is available at the station house on Lake Street and the corner of Milwaukee Avenue and Newberry Avenue.
 The main parking lot is accessible from the intersection of Lake Street and Brainerd Avenue, as well as Milwaukee Avenue along the south side of the tracks.
 A second smaller parking lot exists on the north side of Lake Street between Brainerd and Milwaukee Avenues.
 A parking garage is located at the corner of Lake Street and Brainerd Avenue, which can be accessed on both streets.
 All parking areas are south of the tracks.